General Corona Virus Notes (updated 7/14/21)

 - When you have arrived in the parking lot, please call or text us to notify that you are here.
 We will coordinate when you are to come into the front vestibule to transfer your pet to us.
 Please be patient, as we will stagger when we bring clients to the vestibule.
 Please understand that we will bring the most critical patients into the hospital first.

 - For a very severe case (hit by car, seizure patient or difficulty breathing) we still need you to call ahead and notify us when you arrive.
 We will have staff ready to meet you at the vestibule to immediately transfer your pet into our treatment area.
-We will ask you to return to your vehicle to wait for the doctor to call you with an update ASAP.
+We will ask you to return to your vehicle to wait for the doctor or a technician to call you with an update ASAP.

 - When you are transferring your pet to us, please alert us if your pet can be aggressive or has any special behavior issues.
 Please keep any and all personal belongings with you.
-We will return your leash and cannot accept toys, blankets, etc. If your pet is in a carrier, we will take the carrier inside and return your carrier to the vestibule.
+We will return your leash and cannot accept toys, blankets, etc. If your pet is in a carrier, we will ask you to transfer them into a temporary carrier we shall provide.

 - Our doctors and technicians will communicate with you about your pet over the phone while you wait.
 We will do our best to give you an estimate regarding time required for any diagnostics or treatments, and to coordinate a staggered discharge time.
 If your pet requires hospitalization, our doctor will coordinate that plan with you.
 Unfortunately, we are no longer able to allow visitations for hospitalized pets.